Free 2023 Google Sheets Attendance Template (Easy to Use)

 What Is an Attendance Tracker?

-An attendance spreadsheet, also known as an attendance tracker in Google Sheets, is a grid where information regarding a group of people’s attendance is saved.
-It’s equivalent to a roll call sheet in a school.
-Yet here, the individuals could be attendees at an event, company staff, or classroom students.
+An attendance spreadsheet is a grid where information regarding a group of people’s attendance is saved.
+It could be an Excel template or an attendance tracker in Google Sheets.
+Basically, it’s the digital equivalent to a roll call sheet in a school.

-If you don’t want to spend time making a new template, you can simply download our free attendance template for Google Sheets.
+If you don’t want to spend time making a new template, you can simply download my free attendance template for Google Sheets.
 Here is how you can use this template.

 Rename Cells and Add Data